rocket-pool/old.docs.rocketpool.net/src/guides/node/prepare-node.md

 This action also requires sending a transaction.
 You'll need to confirm the desired parameters and submit the transaction.

-::: tip NOTE
+::: warning NOTE
-**Make sure you completed step 2 to setup the forward resolution before running the cli command to setup the reverse resolution**.
+**Make sure you completed step 2 to setup the forward resolution before running the CLI command to setup the reverse resolution**.
 This is a safety measure to stop wallets from trying to impersonate an ENS name they don't control.
 :::

 4) After the transaction was succesfully included in a block, run `rocketpool node status` to see that your your wallet is now associated to your ENS name.

 ## Next Steps